 Storm & Flood Recovery

 Residents are encouraged to apply for flood-related relief provided by the Federal Emergency Management Agency (FEMA) as soon as possible.
-Applications must be submitted by November 12 for residents in Wisconsin counties affected by recent severe storms and flooding.
+The deadline to apply is August 31, 2026, for residents in Wisconsin counties affected by recent severe storms and flooding.

-Individuals who have experienced losses or damage to their homes can apply for FEMA assistance online at DisasterAssistance.gov or by calling the FEMA helpline at 1-800-621-3362.
+- Individuals who have experienced losses or damage to their homes can apply for FEMA assistance online at DisasterAssistance.gov or by calling the FEMA helpline at 1-800-621-3362.
 For any questions about FEMA Individual Assistance and the application process, you can reach the FEMA helpline or email [email protected].
-The helpline is available from 7 a.m. to 10 p.m., seven days a week.

 Please keep in mind that FEMA cannot provide assistance for needs that are already covered by another source, such as insurance or other programs.
 However, if your insurance or another program does not cover all of your disaster-related needs, you may still be eligible for FEMA assistance.